fel88/fel88/README.md

 I'm a software engineer 🐧.  <br/>
 <br/>
-I like coding random projects 🐝 (2D/3D graphics apps, Neural nets, Arduino/ESP32, FPGA) for my own pleasure🌞 <br/> I will be glad if any of them will be useful to you🙏  <br/>
+I like coding random projects 🐝 (2D/3D graphics apps, Neural nets, Arduino/ESP32, FPGA) for my own pleasure🌞 <br/> I will be glad if any of them are useful to you🙏  <br/>
 I learn Japanese in my free time 🇯🇵 <br/>
 I like playing HOMM III, Doom II, Caesar III, Ufo XCOM, etc :video_game: